 Students within the Academy have key roles and responsibilities.
 Members of our school council are democratically elected by their peers, as are our Head Boy and Head Girl.
 Students holding leadership posts understand that they are accountable to the Academy community for the way in which they carry out these roles.

-The extra-curricular offer is heavily student-led.
-Students identify the opportunities they would like to participate in as the starting point for the development of our after-school timetable.
+The extra-curricular offer is student-led.
+Each term, students identify the opportunities they would like to participate in as the starting point for the development of our extra-curricular provision.

-Through our assembly programme and Challenge Day workshops, students are able to consider how democracy and the law works in Britain and contrast this to other forms of government in other countries.
+Through our assembly programme and Personal Development and SMSC Day workshops, students are able to consider how democracy and the law works in Britain and contrast this to other forms of government in other countries.
 General or local elections are used to provide students with the opportunity to learn how to argue and defend points of view and to host mock elections.

-Assemblies delivered by local MPs and by prestigious guest speakers from the Peers in Schools and Speakers in Schools programmes, including Dame Tanni Grey-Thompson and Lord Sawyer, have provided invaluable insights into the UK political system.
+Assemblies delivered by local MPs and by prestigious guest speakers from the Peers in Schools and Speakers in Schools programmes have provided invaluable insights into the UK political system.

-The principle of democracy is also explored in the Lifeskills, History and RE curriculums.
+The principle of democracy is further explored in Lifeskills, History and RE lessons.

 The Rule of Law

-Students in our Academy understand the need for rules in order to establish a happy and secure environment.
-Our behaviour policy is shared and understood and this provides a basis on which we discuss other laws and rules.
+Students in our Academy understand the need for rules in order to establish a happy, orderly and secure environment.
+Our behaviour policy is shared and understood with all key stakeholders and provides a basis on which we discuss other laws and rules.

-We work closely with our local community police officers.
+We work closely with our local community police officers, the fire service and other external partners to explore the rule of law.

-Across the curriculum and during Challenge Day workshops, students are offered a range of opportunities to interact with members of the wider community including police, war veterans, the fire brigade and local magistrates; covering topics such as anti-social behaviour, extremism and Hate crime.
+Across the curriculum and during Personal Development and SMSC Day workshops, students are offered a range of opportunities to interact with members of the wider community including police, war veterans, the fire brigade and local magistrates; covering topics such as crime, safety, anti-social behaviour, extremism and Hate crime.

 Opportunities within PE, extra-curricular activities and the Academy House System, promote ‘fair play’ and inclusion; the importance of following and developing rules; of rewarding and celebrating success as well as being magnanimous in defeat; whilst encouraging participation in activities that promote teamwork and healthy competition.

-Lessons in Lifeskills and IT include discussion around data protection and online safety.
+Lessons in Lifeskills, Business and IT include discussion around digital footprints, data protection and online safety.

 The rights of every students are at the centre of our ethos.
 However, students must also recognise the boundaries there must be too.

 Within the Academy, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Through our LifeSkills curriculum and Challenge Day workshops, we encourage students to explore their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
+Through our LifeSkills curriculum and Personal Development and SMSC Day workshops, we encourage students to explore their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.

-Students have key roles within the Academy with a wide range of leadership opportunities open to all students ranging from online safety leaders to events management.
+Students have key roles within the Academy with a wide range of leadership opportunities open to all students ranging from digital leaders to events management.
 Peer Mentors and Lead Students support fellow students in making the right choices.

-Students are encouraged to make their own choices about their participation in extra-curricular clubs and opportunities based on their needs and interests.
+Students are encouraged to make their own choices about their participation in extra-curricular clubs and enrichment opportunities based on their talents, needs and interests.

 Our school ethos is based around our Core Values which include ‘Respect’.
 All members of the Academy treat each other with respect.
 We recognise the importance of not only respecting one another but also of self-respect.
 This is reiterated through our classroom expectations, as well as our rewards and behaviour policy.
 Students learn how their behaviour has an impact on themselves and also on others.